By Tori Black

 For many years my husband and I were volunteers with Boy Scouts of America.
 We served in packs, troops, crews and districts in a variety of positions.
 We helped youth develop virtues embodied in the Scout oath, law and motto as they worked on goals, performed service, and planned and participated in challenging outdoor adventures – whitewater rafting in Colorado, canoeing in Virginia, snorkeling in the Gulf of Mexico, and, our highlight event, trekking through the backcountry at Philmont Scout Ranch in New Mexico.
 It was a busy and often exhausting time for us, but immensely rewarding at the same time.
 So it was with real sorrow that we learned of the latest in a series of disappointing choices made by Boy Scouts of America.
 BSA is just one more victim in the war on the family.

-The founder of the Scouting movement, Robert Baden-Powell once said, “In assisting his ‘neighbor’ every day to the best of his ability, and keeping truth, honesty, and kindness perpetually before him, the Boy Scout, with as little formality as possible, is pleasing God.”
+The founder of the Scouting movement, Robert Baden-Powell once said, “In assisting his ‘neighbour’ every day to the best of his ability, and keeping truth, honesty, and kindness perpetually before him, the Boy Scout, with as little formality as possible, is pleasing God.”

-This Memorial Day weekend, let’s remember the good that Baden-Powell did for the many millions of young men who participated in and embraced the mission of the Scouting movement by helping our neighbors and keeping truth, honesty and kindness perpetually before us and our families.
+Today, let us remember the good that Baden-Powell did for the many millions of young men who participated in and embraced the mission of the Scouting movement by helping our neighbors and keeping truth, honesty and kindness perpetually before us and our families.

 A new Guide to Safe Scouting?

 When the World Organization of the Scouting Movement (WOSM) brings its Worldwide